 Post registration, the new ownership must be entered in the government land or municipal records.

-In this legally binding manner, therefore, the transfer of property by settlement deed becomes final, binding, and enforceable.
+In this legally binding manner, therefore, the transfer of property by becomes final, binding, and enforceable.

 Benefits of a Family Settlement Deed